kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 chunks of your data (images, video, audio, text) and view results without having to view each datapoint individually.

 The second experience is the Tabular view, used when your data is a set of columns and values.
-For example rain data for a set of locations over a period of time).
+For example rain data for a set of locations over a period of time.

 In order to use the Gallery view you just need to have the `locator` or `text` fields specfied in the dataset.